joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.6.10 =

+* Bug fix: Typo in upcoming events arguments broke sort order by attempting to assign the template key as an order.
+* Bug fix: Trigger for editing events did not work for single events that ran multiple days because of non-unique ID.
+* Bug fix: Add HTML for icons to iCal link for design parity.
+* Bug fix: Omit aria-described when there is no calendar ID.
+* Change: Exit edit panel generation before creating if not in context that generates it.

 = 3.6.9 =